xKDR/CRRao.jl/README.md

 Time difference of 21.1077 secs
 ```

-We fit the exact same model using the `fitmodel` API of `CRRao` in `Julia` for 100000 using the following code and it took about 7.76 seconds
+We fit the exact same model using the `fitmodel` API of `CRRao` in `Julia` for 100000 times using the following code and it took about 7.76 seconds

 ```{Julia}
 using RDatasets, CRRao